 The following pages include the rules and procedures which may be used by the Student Conduct Office when investigating all referrals of misconduct.
-The information found here will be part of the SUNY Cortland Student Code of Conduct and can be found in its entirety on the <a href="Student Conduct Con
+The information found here will be part of the SUNY Cortland Student Code of Conduct and can be found in its entirety on the Student Conduct Office website.